doxeylab/doxeylab-website/_members/sanjana-kalra.md

   - S Kalra
 ---

-Sanjana is a MSc student (co-supervised by Dr. Abiola Olaitan), and is working on whole-genome sequencing and analysis of clinical isolates of C. difficile.
+Sanjana is a MSc student (co-supervised by Dr. Abiola Olaitan).

+Sanjana is currently conducting phenotypic and genomic studies on <i>Clostridioides difficile</i> to better understand how antibiotic resistance affects treatment outcomes in Canada.